Gadhinglaj taluka

 Gadhinglaj is a taluka in Maharashtra.
-The city of Gadhinglaj is the taluka headquarters and Gadhinglaj subdivision headquarters as well.
+The city of Gadhinglaj is the headquarters of the taluka and Gadhinglaj subdivision.
 As of 2011, the taluka had a population of 874,015, of which 35% were urban.
 Languages spoken in this area are Marathi, Kannada, Hindi and English also.
 But the most-spoken language is Marathi, as Marathi is a state language.

 Gadhinglaj

 Gadhinglaj is a city and municipality in the Gadhinglaj Taluka, a subdivision of the Kolhapur district, state of Maharashtra, India.
 It is the headquarters of the taluka.

 It shares with most of the cities in Maharashtra that the main language spoken is Marathi.
 Gadhinglaj is situated on the banks of the river Hiranyakeshi.
 In 2011 its population was 79,997; it is the third largest city in Kolhapur District.